-Romania: ANRE, Five suppliers failed to comply with contractual obligations15.
-March 2017. / SEE Energy News
+Romania: ANRE, Five suppliers failed to comply with contractual obligations, SEE Energy News

 Romanian Energy Regulatory Authority ANRE has identified five companies that have not fulfilled their contractual obligations on the Centralized Market for Universal Service (PCSU).